Skip to Content

 Fighting for Victims of Domestic Violence in Missouri

-It is estimated that nearly 42% of women and 35% of men in the state of Missouri have experienced violence at the hands of an intimate partner, or will experience it at some point in their lifetime (National Coalition Against Domestic Violence, 2020).
-These statistics, while tragic, also point to a serious problem.
+Nearly 42% of women and 35% of men in Missouri have experienced violence at the hands of an intimate partner or will experience it during their lifetime (National Coalition Against Domestic Violence, 2020).
+These statistics reveal the serious nature of the problem in our state.

-Our team at Pingel Family Law is here to fight for the rights and legal protection of victims of domestic abuse.
-Legal action against a perpetrator of domestic violence may be possible if a person has reasonable cause to believe that they are in imminent danger and the court agrees that an immediate and present danger exists.
-Our experienced attorneys guide you through the complex legal process, offering necessary support every step of the way, ensuring the protection of your rights under Missouri law
+At Pingel Family Law, we are committed to defending the rights and protection of victims of domestic abuse.
+Legal action may be possible if a person has reasonable cause to believe they are in imminent danger and the court agrees that an immediate and present danger exists.
+Our attorneys guide you through the legal process, offering support every step of the way and ensuring your rights are protected under Missouri law

 Contact our reliable domestic violence attorney in Kansas City at (816) 208-8130 to schedule a confidential consultation.